 \subsection{Related literature}

-The problem of low-rank approximations of covariances of posteriors for linear Gaussian inverse problems posed on finite-dimensional parameter spaces was studied in \cite{Flath2011}.
-In particular, \cite[Equation (5)]{Flath2011} presents a formula for a low-rank approximation of the posterior covariance that exploits spectral decay in the Hessian of the negative log-likelihood, and \cite[Equation (4)]{Flath2011} indicates that the error of this low-rank approximation is related to the tail of the spectrum of the so-called `prior-preconditioned Hessian' of the negative log-likelihood.
+Low-rank approximation of posterior covariances for linear Gaussian inverse problems posed on finite-dimensional parameter spaces is studied in \cite{Flath2011}.
+In particular, \cite[eq.
+(5)]{Flath2011} presents a formula for a low-rank approximation of the posterior covariance that exploits spectral decay in the Hessian of the negative log-likelihood, and \cite[eq.
+(4)]{Flath2011} indicates that the error of this low-rank approximation is related to the tail of the spectrum of the prior-preconditioned Hessian of the negative log-likelihood.

 In \cite{Spantini2015}, a precise formulation of the low-rank posterior covariance approximation problem is given and rigorously analysed, for linear Gaussian inverse problems on finite-dimensional parameter spaces.
-The low-rank approximation proposed in \cite{Flath2011} is shown to be an optimal solution for a family of spectral loss functions that include as special cases the Kullback--Leibler divergence and Hellinger distance between Gaussians with the same mean but different covariances.
-In addition, the low-rank posterior mean approximation problem was formulated, and two types of posterior mean approximations were studied.
-The Bayes risk after averaging over realisations of the data was used to quantify the approximation error.
-For this loss function, optimal solutions to the posterior mean approximation problems were obtained.
-This approach was further developed for goal-oriented linear Gaussian inverse problems in \cite{Spantini2017}.
-Dimension reduction methods for linear Gaussian inverse problems using projections of the data were studied using generalised eigenvalue problems in \cite{Giraldi2018}.
-The Kullback--Leibler divergence and mutual information were used to quantify the error of the approximating measures.
+The low-rank approximation for the posterior covariance proposed in \cite{Flath2011} is shown to be an optimal solution for a family of spectral loss functions that include as special cases the Kullback--Leibler divergence and Hellinger distance between Gaussians with the same mean but different covariances.
+This approach is further developed for goal-oriented linear Gaussian inverse problems in \cite{Spantini2017}.
+Dimension reduction methods for linear Gaussian inverse problems using projections of the data are studied using generalised eigenvalue problems in \cite{Giraldi2018}.
+The Kullback--Leibler divergence and mutual information are used to quantify the error of the approximating measures.

 Dimension reduction for Bayesian inverse problems with possibly nonlinear forward models and non-Gaussian priors appears to have been first analysed in \cite{Zahm2022}.
-Joint dimension reduction of parameter and data was studied in \cite{Baptista2022}, also for possibly nonlinear forward models and non-Gaussian priors.
-The results of \cite{Zahm2022} were further improved in \cite{Li2024a,Li2024b}, which derived error bounds in terms of Amari $\alpha$-divergences
+Joint dimension reduction of parameter and data is studied in \cite{Baptista2022}, for possibly nonlinear forward models and non-Gaussian priors.
+The results of \cite{Zahm2022} are further improved in \cite{Li2024a,Li2024b}, which derived error bounds in terms of Amari $\alpha$-divergences